High — Please Reach Out Today

 - Self-care basics (eating, washing, leaving the house) take huge effort

-- Suicidal thoughts can be present at this level and require urgent professional attention
+- Thoughts of self-harm can be present at this level and need urgent professional attention

 Robin Williams